Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 button, result = (adisplay dialog, buttons)\resolve!
 ```

-The usage and functions will be explained separately in following sections.
+The usage and functions of each component will be explained separately in following sections.

 ### `aka.uikit.dialog`: Autofill `x`, `y` and `width` key

-The first feature of `aka.uikit.dialog` is that you don't have to manually fill `x`, `y` and `width` key when creating dialog:
+The first feature of `aka.uikit.dialog` is to autofill `x`, `y` and `width` key when creating dialog:
 ```lua
 dialog = adialog.new({ width = 5 })
                 :label({ label = "AAE data:" })